andrewfurey21/libtensor/README.md

 - misc: move `scce`, `flatten` etc to `functions.c` or something
 - misc: don't allcoate memory when doing ops, especially when training.
 - graph: make `tgraph_print` look better with bfs instead of dfs
+- misc: impl getenv
+- tensor: impl groups, so that we can do depthwise separable convolutions
+- misc: train a mnist cnn

 ## notes